This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 There are some important things to consider before planting perennials:

 - Some perennial vegetables are slow to establish and may take several years to grow before they begin to yield well.
-(Asparagus is a good example of this.)
+(Asparagus and serviceberry are good examples of this.)

-- Like many annuals, some perennial greens become bitter once they flower, therefore they are only available very early in the season.
+- Like many annuals, some perennial greens become bitter once they flower, therefore they are only available very early in the season, when it is cool.

 - Some perennials have strong flavors which many Americans are unaccustomed to.